 - Full provisions on board during racing and lunch whilst training

-Your crew package excludes: accommodation ashore, flights and transport to and from departure and arrival ports, alcohol, toiletries, clothing and wet weather gear.
+Your crew package excludes: accommodation ashore, flights and transport to and from departure and arrival ports, alcohol, toiletries, wet weather gear, PLBs and AIS trackers .
 Its always recommended that you book flights with date flexibility in case of unforeseen changes due to weather or schedules.